arnonym/ha-plugins/README.md

 # ![logo](icon.png) ha-sip

-### Home Assistant SIP/VoIP Gateway is a Home Assistant add-on which
+### Home Assistant SIP/VoIP Gateway is a Home Assistant app which
 - allows the dialing and hanging up of phone numbers through a SIP end-point
 - triggering of services through dial tones (DTMF) after the call was established.
 - listens for incoming calls and can trigger actions through a web-hook (the call is not picked up)